Quillota

-Quillota is a city located in the Aconcagua River valley in central Chile's Valparaíso Region.
-It is the capital and largest city of Quillota Province, where many inhabitants live in the outlying farming areas of San Isidro, La Palma, Pocochay, and San Pedro.
-It is an important agricultural center, mainly because of the plantations of avocado and cherimoya (custard apple) trees.
+Quillota is a city located in the valley of the Aconcagua River in Valparaíso Region, Chile.
+It is the capital and largest city of Quillota Province.
+It is surrounded by the localities of San Isidro, La Palma, Pocochay, and San Pedro.
+It is an important agricultural center, mainly because of the plantations of avocado and cherimoya trees.

-Quillota is connected to the city of La Calera by the small town of La Cruz.
+Quillota is connected to the city of La Calera by the small city of La Cruz.
 Charles Darwin described the area's agriculture and the landscape in his book The Voyage of the Beagle.
 In nearby La Campana National Park, there is a plaque at a viewpoint commemorating Darwin's visit.